-In the r-phase, the number of nodes in the network is estimated using the maximum value of the hop count from a source node to a destination.
+In the r-phase (where the AODV routing algorithm is active), the number of nodes in the network is estimated using the maximum value of the hop count from a source node to a destination.
 As defined in [3], a source finds a route to a destination 'on-demand' by flooding a Route Request (RReq) packet throughout the network using an expanding ring approach until a RRep is received from the destination.
 The monitor function in the source node must use this RRep message to obtain the value of Hop Count (HC) towards the destination node.
-It then compares this with the

-NHT, which is calculated according to the relationship defined in section 9.1.
+It then compares this with the U-NST, which is calculated according to the relationship defined in section 9.1.
 The monitor function MUST act as follows:

-- 1. If HC in RRep is greater or equal to NHT, it decides that the NST is not exceeded. - If HC in RRep is less than the NHT, the data packets are transmitted through the established route.
-After data transmission, the CML Hop Count Request (HCReq) packet described in section 6.3. will be generated and flooded in the network to probe for the network HC (as opposed to destination HC).
-The HC is said to be less than the NHT, if after 4NET_TRAVERSAL_TIME, no HCRep has been received.
-If the HC is less than the NHT, the monitor function decides that the r-phase NST (calculated using the relationship in section 9.1.), has been exceeded and calls the Adapt function with the phase flag set as "Rphase", the context flag set as "Nsize" and the call flag set as "Monitor".
+- 1. If HC in RRep is greater or equal to U-NST, it decides that the NST is not exceeded. - 2.
+If HC in RRep is less than the U-NST, the data packets are transmitted through the established route.
+After data transmission, the CML Hop Count Request (HCReq) packet described in section 6.3.
+MUST be generated and flooded in the network to probe for the network HC (as opposed to destination HC).
+The HC is said to be less than the NHT, if after 4\NET TRAVERSAL TIME, no HCRep has been received.
+If the HC is less than the U- $\overline{NST}$ , the monitor function decides that the r-phase NST (calculated using the relationship in section 9.1. ), has been exceeded and calls the U-NST part of the Adaptive component.